Click here for Gayle Skidmore’s TECHNICAL RIDER

 Short Bio

 A born songwriter, singer-songwriter Gayle Skidmore has returned to San Diego after 8 years abroad in The Netherlands.
 She has written over 2500 songs since she began songwriting at an early age.
 Her natural ability and innate passion for music made her music career inevitable, and her tumultuous life has given her plenty of inspiration.
 Her whimsical, melancholic indie folk is poetic and personal, and she accompanies her transportive voice with piano, banjo, banjolele, mountain dulcimer and guitar at her live performances.
 Classically trained on the piano from the age of 4, Gayle Skidmore also plays over 20 other instruments, including the kalimba, flute, concertina, folk harp and balalaika.
-Gayle Skidmore’s upcoming neoclassical solo piano album “The Ashtabula River Railroad Disaster” marks her 32nd independent release (including 4 full-length albums, several E.P.s and singles).
+Gayle Skidmore’s upcoming indie folk pop single and video “The Road to Nowhere” mark a return to her baroque folk pop style.
 Skidmore’s style evolves over time, but typically blends organic folk pop with haunting ethereal backing vocals, and modern rhythm sections, creating an engaging audio palette for intellectual listeners to enjoy.
 Lyrically, she draws upon personal joys and heartbreaks to take listeners on a relatable journey of the human experience.

 EXTENDED BIO

-Gayle Skidmore finds endless inspiration in the whirlwind of life, has never experienced writer’s block, and is always experimenting with new formats.
-Her love of whimsy is evidenced by the visual elements she adds to music, which includes three self-illustrated colouring books.
+Gayle finds endless inspiration in the whirlwind of life, has never experienced writer’s block, and is always experimenting with new formats.
 Germany’s prominent newspaper, the Seuddeutsche Zeitung, named her “Die Schutzpatronin der Gartenzwerge,” the Patron Saint of Garden Dwarves, which she proudly vaunts.
-When she isn’t busy learning a new instrument, singing, painting, or writing lyrics and melodies, she composes parts for her cellist and violinist.
-Gayle enjoys baking cookies and making origami for her fans.
+When she isn’t busy learning a new instrument, singing, or painting, Gayle enjoys baking cookies and making origami for her fans.